shopware/shopware/src/Docs/Resources/current/4-how-to/330-storefront-assets.md

 ### Loading the assets

 Since Shopware knows where your style files are located, they are automatically compiled, compressed and loaded in the storefront.
-For javascript you normally would have two locations where your *.js files are located.
-You have your main.js as an entry point and by default the compiled js file is saved at `<plugin root>/src/Resources/app/storefront/dist/storefront/js/<plugin-name>.js`.
+For JavaScript you normally would have two locations where your `*.js` files are located.
+You have your `main.js` as an entry point  inside of the following directory: `<plugin root>/src/Resources/app/storefront/src`.

+By default the compiled js file is saved at
+`<plugin root>/src/Resources/app/storefront/dist/storefront/js/<plugin-name>.js`.
 This file will be recognized automatically by shopware.